hklarner/pyboolnet/Docs/Sphinx/source/Manual.rst

 The module :ref:`Basins` contains functions for constructing diagrams that illustrate the basins of attraction of a given STG.
 In non-deterministic STGs there are usually states from which more than one attractor is reachable.
 But, not every combination of attractors has states that can reach exactly that subset of attractors.
-The function :ref:`basins_diagram` checks for each possible combination of attractors whether the set of corresponding basin states is empty or not.
+The function :ref:`commitment_diagram` checks for each possible combination of attractors whether the set of corresponding commitment states is empty or not.
 If there are states a basin node is created.
-An edge between basin nodes indicates the existence of a transition between two states of the respective sets of states.
+An edge between commitment nodes indicates the existence of a transition between two states of the respective sets of states.
-The nodes of a basin diagram have the following attributes:
+The nodes of a commitment diagram have the following attributes:

    * ``"formula"`` (str), the factored formula representing the states in that basin
    * ``"size"`` (int), the number of states in that basin
    * ``"attractors"`` (list), the list of attractors that define that basin (represented by individual states or subspaces)

-The edges of a basin diagram have the following attributes:
+The edges of a commitment diagram have the following attributes:

+   * ``"EX_formula"`` (str), an expression that represents the states that can make the transition
+   * ``"EX_size"`` (int), the number of such states

+and, if the parameter ``AdditionalEdgeData`` of :ref:`commitment_diagram` was set to true, there are additionally the attributes:

-   * ``"finally_formula"`` (str), the factored formula that represents the states that can reach a state that can make the transition
+   * ``"EF_formula"`` (str), an expression that represents the states that can reach a state that can make the transition
-   * ``"finally_size"`` (int), the number of such states
+   * ``"EF_size"`` (int), the number of such states

-Basin diagrams can be visualized with the function :ref:`diagram2image`.
+Commitment diagrams can be visualized with the function :ref:`diagram2image`.
 The function takes the primes, diagram and file name of the image as parameters.
-In addition you may specify *FnameATTRACTORS* if you want a separate file for the specification of the attractors.
-Otherwise they are included in the diagram image.
 Two parameters for styling the diagram are provided.
 *StyleInputs* highlight the basin nodes that belong to the same input combination and *StyleAdvanced* modifies the node and edge styles to highlight nodes and transition that are *homogeneous*.
 For details see the upcoming publication :ref:`Klarner2016 <klarner2016basins>`.

 Consider the following example::

-   >>> primes = REPO.get_primes("arellano_rootstem")
+   >>> primes = Repository.get_primes("arellano_rootstem")
-   >>> diagram = AB.basins_diagram(primes, "asynchronous")
+   >>> diagram = Basins.commitment_diagram(primes, "asynchronous", FnameImage="commitment.pdf")
-   >>> AB.diagram2image(primes, diagram, "diagram.pdf")

 The output is given in :ref:`the figure below <figure26>`.
 It uses the following convention: basin nodes that belong to the same input combination are grouped as light green subgraphs.